Google Chrome Helper (Rendered) high CPU: 9 tested-and-tried fixes

 - Navigate to Reset Settings and follow the on-screen instructions.

-So, now you're no longer wondering what the Google Chrome Helper Renderer process is, and your Mac should be running much smoother, too.
+So, now you're no longer wondering what the Google Chrome Helper (Renderer) process is, and your Mac should be running much smoother, too.
+And if you've all of the steps above regularly (perhaps without resetting Chrome and disabling the process), it is the best way to prevent Google Chrome Helper (Renderer) from eating up CPU.